BACON JALAPENO CHEDDAR BRAID

 The inclusions

-Bacon, diced jalapeños, and cheddar cheese make up the flavor of this bread.
-This combination makes for an absolutely divine, hard-to-mess-up end result.
+I use a LOT of inclusions in this recipe.
+Flavor is absolutely my goal here.
+Bacon, diced jalapeños, and cheddar cheese create an absolutely divine combination, and leave you with a hard-to-mess-up end result.
 Even if the bread is not proofed 100% correctly, your loaf will still be edible.

 Egg Wash